Formal Security Analysis on dBFT Protocol of NEO: Security Analysis

 $\left.

 \right.$

 According to these failures, two exemplifications will be described in detail in the following section.
 Here, we can calculate the signatures on each different messages.
-The signatures on message $m_N$ goes to
+The signatures on message $m_N$ is calculated as